 Molecular characterization of brewing and wine yeast strains in the Czech Republic

-The hybrid origin of lager yeast causes problems in determination of the technologically diverse species S. pastorianus and S. cerevisiae.
-Wine and brewing yeast S. cerevisiae could be differentiate on the DNA level.
-In our study we chose FLO and HIS4 gene, the regions ITS, RRL2 and YBR033w and mtDNA as target sequences.
-A group of 28 brewing, wine and type yeast strains was analyzed by PCR and RFLP techniques.
-Detection of flocculation genes did not document any species-specific representation in any of the strain under study.
-Gene LgFLO, considered as typical for lager yeast, was detected also in ale yeast.
+The hybrid origin of lager yeast causes problems in the determination of the technologically diverse species S. pastorianus and S. cerevisiae.
+Wine and brewing yeast S. cerevisiae could be differentiated at the DNA level.
+In our study we chose the FLO and HIS4 genes, and the regions ITS, RRL2 and YBR033w and mtDNA as target sequences.
+A group of 28 brewing, wine and type yeast strains were analyzed using PCR and RFLP techniques.
+Detection of flocculation genes did not document incidences of species-specific representation in any of the strains under study.
+Gene LgFLO, considered as typical for lager yeast, was also detected in ale yeast.
 Other analyses led to an identical species classification only in 7 yeast strains.
 Using digestion of the ITS region, 26 strains, including all of lager yeast were identified as S. cerevisiae; this region is thus unsuitable for identification of industrial yeast strains.
 Identification of ale and lager yeast should partially reflect the maximum temperature of growth.
 However, growth at different temperatures did not allow for reliable differentiation.
-Digestion of mtDNA with 4 different enzymes resulted in 9-12 restriction pattern.
+Digestion of mtDNA with 4 different enzymes resulted in 9-12 restriction patterns.
 Identical pattern have 4 out of 9 ale with lager strain; wine yeast exhibited different restriction pattern from brewing and type strains.

 3. Petra Amchova